AndrewMaddocks/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Ive learned that there are touters in express like react. ive also learned about how you need to bring in express is with the require method.

 - [ ] Describe Middleware?

+In my own words id say middleware takes a request and chooses to modify it or not if not it will go to the next action.

 - [ ] Describe a Resource?

+Everything is resource.
+Resources are what we are giving to a client about a specific user each resource should be accessible through a single url

 - [ ] What can the API return to help clients know if a request was successful?

+It can return error messages to help a client troubleshoot if their code is wrong or the backend needs to be fixed.

 - [ ] How can we partition our application into sub-applications?

+I believe by adding router we can make sub components that route to a specific url path.

 ## Minimum Viable Product